 Why You Need to Take A Free Mock Theory Test?

 Many individuals who drive cannot imagine a world without their car and driving license.
-But before you can even dream about driving on the UK roads, you first have to pass both your theory and practical tests.
-And once you pass these two important exams, you will be issued with a valid driver’s license and be part of the many responsible UK drivers out there.
+But before you can even dream about driving on the UK roads, you must pass both your theory and practical tests.
+Once you pass these two important exams, you will be issued a valid driver’s license and be one of the many responsible UK drivers.

-While the initial UK driving theory exam was a paper and pencil affair today’s theory driving examination is conducted through a touchscreen and involves multiple-choice questions.
-You can book this test online through DVSA s official website, as long as you already have your provisional license and is prepared and confident enough to take the exam.
+While the initial UK driving theory exam was a paper and pencil affair, today’s theory driving examination is conducted through a touchscreen and involves multiple-choice questions.
+You can book this test online through DVSA’s official website if you already have your provisional license and are prepared and confident enough to take the exam.

 The theory driving exam is simply a computerized test that anyone looking to earn their driving license in the UK needs to take and pass before going for the practical test.
-It is an exam that tests your knowledge of the highway code and driving in the UK in general.
-The theory of the UK driving exam is divided into two sections; the multiple-choice section and the hazard perception section.
+It is an exam that tests your general knowledge of the highway code and driving in the UK.
+The theory of the UK driving exam is divided into two sections: the multiple-choice section and the hazard perception section.

 In the multiple-choice section of the examination, you will be required to provide relevant answers to 50 questions.
-The questions in this section are usually extracted from three official DVSA books, including the official highway code, the official DVSA guide to driving the essential skills and know your traffic signs.
+The questions in this section are usually extracted from three official DVSA books, including the official highway code, the official DVSA guide to driving essential skills, and Know Your Traffic Signs.
 Before you begin the test, candidates are usually given instructions regarding how to go about the exam and how things work.
-And you’ll have the option of undergoing a practice session, so you can become familiar with the layout of the exam before you actually take the real test.
+You can undergo a practice session to become familiar with the exam layout before you take the real test.

-You must always read the questions carefully and attentively because some of them will need more than one answer.
-You are also free to somehow navigate between the questions and flag them and attend to them later in case you need to.
-You are also allowed to review and alter your answers at any given point.
+You must always read the questions carefully and attentively because some will need more than one answer.
+You are also free to somehow navigate between the questions, flag them, and attend to them later if needed.
+You can also review and alter your answers at any given point.

-The hazard perception section of the driving theory test is mainly aimed at preparing potential drivers for some of the potential hazards that can happen while on the road.
-And this particular exam consists of fourteen one-minute video clips, where each has one developing hazard to identify, while one of the clips will have two hazards.
+The hazard perception section of the driving theory test mainly aims to prepare potential drivers for some potential hazards that can happen while on the road.
+This particular exam consists of fourteen one-minute video clips, each with one developing hazard to identify, while one of the clips will have two hazards.

-During this test, you will sit in front of a computer, and you’ll see a total of 14 short videos created or designed from the perspective of someone driving on many roads and in a variety of situations.
-Each developing or potential hazard constitutes a scenario where you, as a driver, might need to take preventive action such as either maneuvering around an obstacle or stop the vehicle to evade an accident.
-According to the DVSA, you are awarded up to five points for correctly identifying the developing hazard and the sooner you spot and click on it, the higher your score, which is usually indicated by a red flag at the bottom of the screen.
-It is imperative to note that you will not get points for clicking when a hazard is not developing, but if you try to somehow cheat the system by clicking randomly to gain points, the system will recognize and you’ll get zero points.
+During this test, you will sit in front of a computer and see 14 short videos created or designed from the perspective of someone driving on many roads and in various situations.
+Each developing or potential hazard constitutes a scenario where you, as a driver, might need to take preventive action, such as either maneuvering around an obstacle or stopping the vehicle from evading an accident.
+According to the DVSA, you are awarded up to five points for correctly identifying the developing hazard, and the sooner you spot and click on it, the higher your score, which is usually indicated by a red flag at the bottom of the screen.
+It is imperative to note that you will not get points for clicking when a hazard is not developing, but if you try to somehow cheat the system by clicking randomly to gain points, the system will recognize it, and you’ll get zero points.

 How to prepare for your theory UK driving theory exam:

-Given both the importance and difficulty of the theory driving test, it is somehow surprising how most individuals put very little effort into preparing for this test.
+Given the importance and difficulty of the theory driving test, it is surprising how most individuals put minimal effort into preparing for it.
 And perhaps this is why nearly half of those who sit for the UK driving theory test fail!

-The theory test is just like any other test, so you need to prepare for it properly.
-And this means finding the right learning materials and doing lots of practice exams, or free mock theory tests.
-Your first step to preparing for your theory driving test is to invest in an official DVSA book as well as a DVD-based guide for both parts of the theory test.
-After all, this is the surest way to ensure that your learning materials are up to date and relevant to what you will get tested for.
+The theory test is just like any other one, so you must prepare for it properly.
+This means finding suitable learning materials and doing many practice exams or free mock theory tests.
+Your first step to preparing for your theory driving test is to invest in an official DVSA book and a DVD-based guide for both parts of the theory test.
+After all, this is the surest way to ensure that your learning materials are up-to-date and relevant to what you will get tested for.

-Preparing for your DVSA theory driving test can prove to be a daunting and intimidating task, especially with the increased pressure of wanting to pass this test in your first attempt.
+Preparing for your DVSA theory driving test can be daunting and intimidating, especially with the increased pressure of wanting to pass this test on your first attempt.
 To ease the pressure of having to redo your theory exam because you failed, the DVSA mock theory driving exam is typically designed to guarantee your success.
-By taking the mock theory driving test, you’ll not only be able to gauge your knowledge of the theory test, but you’ll also be able to identify those areas you may need to brush up on before you take the real test.
+By taking the mock theory driving test, you’ll be able to gauge your knowledge of the theory test and identify areas you may need to brush up on before you take the real test.

-The mock theory driving exams offers you all the practice as well as the confidence you need to pass your real driving test.
+The mock theory driving exams offer you all the practice and the confidence you need to pass your real driving test.
 Mock driving exams usually cover the same topics you’ll be examined, are based on the DVSA highway code guide, and equally use more or less the same scoring system used by the Drivers and Vehicle Standards Agency.
-And by taking as many mock theory driving exams as possible, you will certainly breeze through your official UK driving exam!
+By taking as many mock theory driving exams as possible, you will certainly breeze through your official UK driving exam!

 Preparation is essential when it comes to excelling in your theory driving test.
-Taking numerous practice exams can really help boost your confidence, and this is something that mock theory driving tests can help with.
-While the DVSA offers over 700 questions and answers to help with your revision plans, there are also endless online theory mock tests that are free of charge, allowing you to equip yourself with all the knowledge and courage you need to tackle your real driving examination.
-These free online mock exams will help you save substantial amounts of cash by ensuring you pass your real test the first time and avoid having to pay for it over and over again.
+Taking numerous practice exams can help boost your confidence, and this is something that mock theory driving tests can help with.
+While the DVSA offers over 700 questions and answers to help with your revision plans, there are endless online theory mock tests free of charge, allowing you to equip yourself with all the knowledge and courage you need to tackle your real driving examination.
+These free online mock exams will help you save substantial cash by ensuring you pass your actual test the first time and avoid repeatedly paying for it.

-If you are a candidate who has never taken a practice driving test before, you may be totally unfamiliar with the sections of the theory driving test to focus on.
-And this can potentially impact your overall results, as you might end up concentrating on the wrong areas.
-However, when you take driving theory mock exams, you will have a great idea of the types of questions you’ll likely face in your actual theory test.
+If you are a candidate who has never taken a practice driving test before, you may be unfamiliar with the sections of the theory driving test to focus on.
+This can impact your overall results, as you might concentrate on the wrong areas.
+However, when you take driving theory mock exams, you will have a great idea of the questions you’ll likely face in your theory test.

-Most people always feel nervous about taking their theory test, which is not surprising taking into account that your ability to get a license largely depends on passing this exam.
+Most people always feel nervous about taking their theory test, which is unsurprising considering that your ability to get a license largely depends on passing this exam.
 Taking mock theory driving exams will help drive out the anxiety and fear of facing an exam, giving you the confidence you need to pass your actual UK theory driving test.